 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS), as issued by the International Accounting Standards Board ('IASB") and interpretations of the International Financial Reporting Committee ("IFRIC").
-The significant accounting policies are presented in note 4 and have been consistently applied in each of the years presented, except as noted in note 6.
+The significant accounting policies are presented in note 4 and have been consistently applied in each of the years presented.
 Significant accounting estimates, judgments and assumptions used or exercised by management in the preparation of these consolidated financial statements are presented below.